Vegan Meringue Nests with Yogurt & Fruit

 Where there’s a will, there’s a way.
 Even with meringues.
 You’d never believe you wouldn’t need to use egg white to get the same result but someone, somewhere decided one day to try and whip up chickpea juice and never looked back!
 Hats off to them.

 I’ve had a couple of goes at making these now and have tweaked them each time to get a better result.

 Take a look at the baking notes for tips on how to get the best results.
 Flavour-wise I much preferred using real vanilla pods rather than extract.

-Equipment: 2 baking sheets, baking parchment, food processor with emulsifier attachment, electric hand whisk, oven 110 degrees
+Equipment: 2 baking sheets, baking parchment, stand mixer or food processor with emulsifier attachment or electric hand whisk, oven 110 degrees

 1 tin’s worth of aquafaba (the liquid from a tin of chickpeas)